West Yorkshire Combined Authority - Thursday 19 June 2025, 11:00am - West Yorkshire Combined Authority Webcasting

 Mayor Tracy Brabin, Mayor of West Yorkshire - 0:30:50

-Thank you and certainly whilst we really value our elected members, this remuneration is
+Thank you and certainly whilst we really value our elected members, this remuneration isa reflection of the work that is done.

 We are going to be so busy in the next few years.